-Since Ely and Newcomb’s time, many remarkable faculty members and graduate students have conducted research at Johns Hopkins.
+Since that time, many remarkable faculty members and graduate students have conducted research in economics at Johns Hopkins.
 By the 1950s, even though the department employed only seven full time faculty members, it had grown to one of the best departments in the country.
-Faculty at the time included Evsey Domar, Simon Kuznets (who later won a Nobel Prize), and Fritz Machlup, and produced such stars as Nobel Prize winners Merton Miller (PhD ’53) and Robert Fogel (PhD ’63).
+Faculty at the time and in the 1960s included Evsey Domar, Simon Kuznets (Nobel Prize 1971), Fritz Machlup, Jurg Niehans, Carl Christ, Edwin Mills, and Peter Newman.
+Its graduate program produced Nobel Prize winners Merton Miller (PhD ’53) and Robert Fogel (PhD ’63).

 Since that time, the Department of Economics has continued to pursue research in economics and graduate training at the highest levels of excellence.
 While small in size relative to many other economics departments, it continues the tradition of hiring faculty at the top of their respective fields who are leaders in the discipline.